SmartterHealth/Virtual-Rounding/v2/README.md

 When prompted, sign in with administrator credentials that are able to create Azure AD accounts and assign Teams policies.

-## Team/List/Tab Creation
+## Team/Channel/Tab Creation (Optional)

-Depending on your setup, you may want one Team or multiple Teams for Doctors to use to navigate and join the Patient Room meetings.

-We recommend a single Team with Channels for each location involved so that Doctors are able to join any room at any location during a Time of crisis.
-This is the method that will be covered and supported in this guide.

-If doctor&#39;s should only be able to join rooms at specific locations (hospitals/clinics), we recommend separate teams per location, or a single Team with _Private_ Channels for each location involved.
-This guide does not cover that method at this time however, and you will need to adapt to your needs.
-This will be added to the guide at a different time.

-In SharePoint, we will be leveraging SharePoint lists to store and surface the meeting join links.
-This guide will cover creating multiple SharePoint lists, one for each location, and having them added as Tabs to the associated channel.
-Each list will also get a custom view applied.
+If you chose to use Teams and Channels to for providers to join/configure meetings/rooms, use this section.
+Otherwise, proceed to the next section.

 ### Script

-In this repository is a PowerShell Script (CreateTeamsAndSPO.ps1) that:
+In this repository is a PowerShell Script (CreateTeamsAndChannels.ps1) that:

 1. Creates the Team
 2. Sets Team Settings:
   i.
 Visibility: Private
   ii.
 Disables member capabilities: Add/Remove Apps, Create/Update/Remove Channels, Create/Update/Remove Connectors, Create/Update/Remove Tabs
 3. Adds members to Team
-4. Creates SharePoint Lists in the associated SharePoint site
+4. Creates Custom Views in the master SharePoint list for each sublocation
-5. Adds columns and custom view to lists
-   i.
-Columns: Title (exists by default), RoomLocation, RoomSubLocation, MeetingLink, EventID(skip if provisioning manually). ii.
-View: (Create a new view)[https://support.office.com/en-us/article/Create-change-or-delete-a-view-of-a-list-or-library-27AE65B8-BC5B-4949-B29B-4EE87144A9C9] and then (add in the JSON)[https://support.microsoft.com/en-us/office/formatting-list-views-f737fb8b-afb7-45b9-b9b5-4505d4427dd1?ui=en-us&rs=en-us&ad=us] from SharePointViewFormatting.json
-6. Creates Channels and pins the SharePoint list as a Tab
+6. Creates Channels and pins the SharePoint list view as a Tab
 7. Removes Wiki Tabs

 Before running this script, you will need the following: